Delhi Police at Rahul Gandhi's doorstep over 'women being sexually assaulted' remark | Law-Order

 Delhi Police at Rahul Gandhi's doorstep over 'women being sexually assaulted' remark

-The Delhi Police on Sunday reached the residence of Congress leader Rahul Gandhi in connection with a notice issued to him over his women are still being sexually assaulted remark made during the Bharat Jodo Yatra.
 According to police, Gandhi gave a statement in Srinagar during the Bharat Jodo Yatra that I have heard that women are still being sexually assaulted.
+Police had asked him to give details of these victims so that security could be provided to them, the officials said.

 - Country: